Kemenn/srv-kemenn/README.md

 This server allows to manage the client connections and their configurations in a centralized way.
 A simple web interface is proposed.

-This is the technical documentation.
-You can find the users documentation here : https://github.com/Kemenn/presentation.git
+You can found more technical details on documentation : https://github.com/Kemenn/documentation.git

 - [DESCRIPTION](#description)
 - [INSTALLATION](#installation)